singularity014/Kaggle_KDD_UnsupervisedAnomalyDetection/README.md

 This is the data set used for The Third International Knowledge Discovery and Data Mining Tools Competition, which was held in conjunction with KDD-99
 The Fifth International Conference on Knowledge Discovery and Data Mining.
-The competition task was to build a network intrusion detector, a predictive model capable of distinguishing between bad'' connections, called intrusions or attacks, andgood'' normal connections
+The competition task was to build a network intrusion detector, a predictive model capable of distinguishing between bad'' connections, called intrusions or attacks, andgood'' normal connections.

 DataSet:
 We will use the KDDCUP 1999 data set, which contains an extensive amount of data representing a wide variety of intrusion attacks.